 Founded in late 2007, the original Neo Futurist Collective brought together a group of highly accomplished artists to celebrate urban noise in all its visual and aural forms.

 Inspired by the Milan Futurists and the Art of Noises manifesto (Luigi Russolo, 1913), as well the poetics of the Dada movement, the collective remain arch-modernists; united in the hope of a positive future where technology, art and humanity will unite to overcome pessimism, despondency and futile utopianism in all its spurious forms.

 We asked “How can we respond to a pivotal artistic moment in 1914 – the first performance of the revolutionary noise symphony Awakening of a City by Luigi Russolo?”
-Born in the build-up to the First World War, this most modern of works was composed for Russolo’s intonarumori (or noise makers); but only the first seven bars of the printed score remain.
+Created in the build-up to the First World War, this most modern of works was composed for Russolo’s intonarumori (or noise makers); but only the first seven bars of the printed score remain.
 In a series of ReAwakenings inspired by the original work, beginning with the launch of The Manifesto of Neo-Futurism (2008) and ending with CarTet for Vehicles of Italian Manufacture (2013) on the 100th anniversary of the Art of Noises manifesto, we attempted to transform the everyday language of urban sounds and visual noise into performances, exhibitions and interventions that questioned assumptions about the nature of beauty in a modern world of information overload.

 In 2014-15, we created Revolution #10 – a public art participatory project about the importance of democracy, with the creation of A People’s Manifesto in response to the UK General Election in May 2015.
 We presented the work at the House of Commons in March 2015, hosted by Caroline Lucas MP.